Alexandra Lytton Regalado

 Alexandra Lytton Regalado is the author of Relinquenda (Beacon Press, 2022), winner of the National Poetry Series.
 Relinquenda was included as a Featured Fall Book at Poetry.org and was recommended by The New York Times, The Los Angeles Review, The Harvard Review, Harriet Books at the Poetry Foundation, and The Morning Star.
 Her first poetry collection, Matria (Black Lawrence Press, 2017), is the winner of the St. Lawrence Book Award.
 Matria was listed as one of the Favorite Poetry Collections of 2017 at Literary Hub, it was a finalist in two categories for the 2017 Foreword INDIES Award, and featured in NBC News, Chicago Review of Books, and Entropy.

-Alexandra’s translations of Latin American poetry have been included in Poetry International, Fence, and Tupelo Quarterly and she is the translator of Ephemeral / Efímero by heidi restrepo rhodes, Family or Oblivion / La familia o el olvido by Elena Salamanca, and Prewar / Preguerra by Tania Pleitez.
+Alexandra’s translations of Latin American poetry have been included or are forthcoming in the New England Review, Poetry International, Fence, and Tupelo Quarterly and she is the translator of Family or Oblivion / La familia o el olvido by Elena Salamanca, Prewar / Preguerra by Tania Pleitez, Tectonic Movements by Dorelia Barahona Riera, A Small Miracle / Un pequeño milagro by Kijadurías; she is co-translator of Ephemeral / Efímero by heidi restrepo rhodes.

 She has served as a judge for literary prizes including the Neustadt Prize 2024, the Andrés Montoya Prize, the Poetry International Prize, the Alta California Chapbook Prize, as well as the Juegos Florales, the annual national prize in El Salvador.
+Alexandra has been a reader for the National Poetry Series and for the Miami Book Fair fellowship.
 She currently serves on the advisory board for the Lorca Latinx Prize and she is a humanities advisor for the Latino Poetry Initiative of the Library of America.

 Alexandra has taught online courses in poetry and prose for Hugo House, the Poetry Coalition/Letras Latinas, Woodland Pattern, Broward College, and others.